uboat.net

 Type:Steam merchant

-Tonnage1.231 tons
+Tonnage1,231 tons

-Completed1912 - Campbeltown Shipbuilding Co, Campbeltown
+Completed1912 - Campbeltown Shipbuilding Co, Campbeltown, Argyllshire

 OwnerStockholms Rederi-A/B Svea, Stockholm